What is a fake account attack?

 - Sign up bonus scams where a platform offers users an opportunity to win money, points, status for generating a large number of new account sign-ups.

 - Financial fraud and money laundering have been observed on mobile payment and cryptocurrency platforms where sales have been initiated, the goods have been shipped and payments reversed, leaving users with no recourse.

-What is the impact of a fake account attack on an organization?
+What is the impact on an organization?

 Fake account creation attacks will impact an organization in several ways.

 Fake account creation for the purposes of disinformation takes many forms and will vary.
 The platforms we observed as main vehicles for abuse in 2016 may be different in 2020 and may vary across regions.
 Sites that could seem more innocuous, such as Reddit, could still be abused in similar ways.

 The financial impact to the target organization will be from customers and advertisers who lose faith and trust in the organization, taking their business elsewhere.
 Finding, validating then removing the fake accounts will impact employee productivity, and then directly impact the organization’s bottom line.
 When theft or financial fraud are the results, the financial impact will be In the form of refunds, and lost sales.

 Organizationally, fake account creation impacts can be wide-ranging, distracting teams from their daily roles to address a wide range of challenges.
 Overall, the organization faces the challenge of loss of trust, and the loss of existing users as a result.
 Legal teams need to address a range of possible lawsuits from both customers and investors.
 Compliance teams will need to address regulatory challenges if data or intellectual property has been compromised.
 Public relations and marketing will need to respond to press and analyst queries to repair brand damage.
 Ensuring customer support can adequately manage angry customers while maintaining positive morale, while addressing their normal roles and responsibilities.

 What types of applications and industries are targeted?